-When looking to buy a ceramic or stoneware bread cloche, the biggest difference between the two will be portability and aesthetics.
-A clay bread baker will be a bit lighter and often glazed with bright, attractive colors.
-In contrast, a stoneware bread cloche will have earthier colors and is typically a heavier weight.
+When looking to buy either ceramic or stoneware, the biggest difference between the two will be portability and aesthetics.
+Clay will be a bit lighter and often glazed with bright, attractive colors.
+In contrast, stoneware will have earthier colors and is typically a heavier weight.

 - Trapping moisture: The addition of a lid helps retain moisture during the baking process, making for a perfect loaf of bread each time.

-Are Clay Bread Bakers Safe?
+Are They Safe?

-Using a bread cloche is completely safe.
+Yup!
+They are completely safe.
 Whether made from ceramic or stoneware, a cloche bread baker is treated and formed specifically to withstand high temperatures and heavy use.

 Bakers should utilize the same safety precautions with cloche bread bakers as they would with any other kitchen utensil.
-Always grab the bread cloche with oven mitts, and carry slowly, since a clay bread baker can be heavier than other pots or pans.
+Always grab the cloche with oven mitts, and carry slowly, since they can be heavier than other pots or pans.